 Further thoughts on health care…

 We believe that this country needs to take a serious look at how people can obtain reasonable, cost-effective health care and health insurance.
-We are sick of the back and forth in politics when this should be a bipartisan effort.
-We hope that one day our political leaders stop the excuses and get the job done.
+We are sick of the back and forth in politics and feel this should be a bipartisan effort.
+We hope that one day our political leaders stop the excuses, work together, and get the job done.

 And the most important lesson we’ve learned…